-Before moving to Australia to join TEQSA as its CEO in October 2015, Anthony was Chief Executive at the UK’s Quality Assurance Agency (QAA) and Chief Executive at the UK’s Universities and Colleges Admissions Service (UCAS).
+Before moving to Australia to join TEQSA as its CEO in October 2015, Anthony was Chief Executive of the UK’s Quality Assurance Agency (QAA) from 2009-15 and Chief Executive of the Universities and Colleges Admissions Service (UCAS) from 2003-06.

-A graduate with a First Class Honours degree in English and American Literature from the University of Kent, Anthony began his career at the University of Warwick, where he held a number of posts including Admissions Officer.
+A graduate with a First Class Honours degree in English and American Literature from the University of Kent, Anthony began his career in higher education at the University of Warwick, where he held a number of posts including Admissions Officer.
 In 1992 he moved to the University of Hull to take up the post of Academic Registrar, with responsibility for recruitment, admissions, student records, international affairs and academic resource allocation.
 In 1995 he was appointed Acting Registrar and Secretary.

-Anthony was a member of the Board of the European Association for Quality Assurance in Higher Education (ENQA) and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
+Anthony has served as a member of the boards of the European Association for Quality Assurance in Higher Education (ENQA) and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
 Currently Anthony has just begun his second term on the International Advisory Board for the US Council for Higher Education Accreditation (CHEA) and is a member of the Audit and Risk Committee for the Australian Accounting Standards Board (AASB) and the Auditing and Assurance Standards Board (AUASB).
 He has held a number of governance roles at all levels of education and was Chair of Council and Pro-Chancellor of the University of Gloucestershire from 2007 to 2009.